What is the best way to critique a literary non-fiction?

-Doing a critique for a movie is almost picnic compared to that done for a book.
-The visuals and audio that come with the movie make the critic’s work appear a piece of cake.
-But with the written work, intelligence, a good eye, objectivity, a good understanding of tones and characters (for novels), a good understanding of subjectmatter, etc., come handy.
+Doing a critique for a movie is almost a picnic compared to that done for a book.
+The visuals and audio that come with the movie make the critic’s work look like a piece of cake.
+But with the written work, intelligence, a good eye, objectivity, a good understanding of tones and characters (for novels), a good understanding of subject matter, etc., come in handy.

-Below are my guiding tips to being a better critic for non-fiction:
+Below are my guiding tips for being a better critic of non-fiction:

-- First have at the back of your mind that the essence of the activity is to offer constructive advice and professional opinion.
+- First, have it at the back of your mind that the essence of the activity is to offer constructive advice and professional opinion.
 So, even if it is not the finest work you have read, ensure your contributions are invaluable and true.